Google's Three Personality Eras: Why the Founders Had to Come Back

 The legal pressure compounded all of it.
 The Department of Justice’s antitrust suit, filed in 2020, ground forward across Pichai’s tenure.
 In August 2024, Judge Amit Mehta ruled: “Google is a monopolist, and it has acted as one to maintain its monopoly.”
 Google had paid roughly $26 billion in 2021 alone to be the default search engine on devices.
 The composure held under oath.
 The rulings did not.

-A 9’s gift is patience and harmony.
-For seven years, that gift was exactly what Google needed.
+For seven years, the patience held.
 The company stayed coherent through political fights, walkouts, regulatory storms, and a global pandemic.
 None of it broke the machine.

 Why Google brought back its founders